ricktbaker/docker-circleci-ecr-ecs/README.md

 An example dockerized hapi application that will deploy to amazon ECS whenever the master branch is updated.

-### Circleci
+### CircleCi

-You'll need to have your project setup with the following for environment variables
+You'll need to have your project setup with the following environment variables

 AWS_ACCESS_KEY_ID
 AWS_ACCOUNT_ID